KeplerGO/pyke/docs/source/tutorials/removing-stellar-astroph-quarter-stitch.rst

 Example 4: Removing Stellar Astrophysics and Quarter Stitching
 ==============================================================

-The purpose of this tutorial is to flatten both systamtic artifacts and astrophysical signal in order to fold candidate planet transits successfully upon their orbital period and characterize them with a physical model.
+The purpose of this tutorial is to flatten both systematic artifacts and astrophysical signal in order to fold candidate planet transits successfully upon their orbital period and characterize them with a physical model.